Get Informed About Psoriatic Arthritis

 Treatment of Psoriatic Arthritis

 An early diagnosis is important to prevent joint damage.
 A rheumatologist will look for painful, swollen joints and patterns of arthritis.
 They will make note of any skin or nail changes associated with psoriasis.
 X-rays may be taken to determine the extent of joint damage.
 An MRI, ultrasound, or CT scan can detect the damage in more detail.
 A blood test will rule out other types of arthritis with like symptoms such as osteoarthritis, rheumatoid arthritis, and gout.
 A skin biopsy may be done to confirm psoriasis.
 Treatment will depend on the level of pain, stiffness, and swelling.
-With mild symptoms that occur as flare ups, non-steroidal anti-inflammatory drugs such as ibuprofen or naproxen are prescribed first.
+With mild symptoms that occur as flare ups, simple over the counter pain killers that help prevent inflammation are the first step.
 Anti-rheumatic drugs are prescribed when symptoms don't respond to the anti-inflammatories.
-These drugs include:

-Hydroxychloroquine, an anti-malarial drug is helpful but is usually avoided because it can cause the skin psoriasis to flare.
+Some anti-malarial drugs are helpful but are ideally avoided because they can cause the skin psoriasis to flare.
 Biologic types of drugs are available for treatment by injection or infusion.
 Certain TNF Inhibitors can help both skin and arthritic psoriasis.
-They include adalimumab (Humira), golimumab (Simponi), certolizumab (Cimzia) etanercept (Enbrel), and infliximab (Remicade).
-Corticosteroid injections can relieve swollen joints.
+Injections can relieve swollen joints.
 Arthritis creams are available that can relieve joint pain when applied topically.
 They tend to work best on the knees and joints in the hand.
-Pain-relieving ingredients in these creams include salicylates, counterirritants, and capsaicin.
 Doctors advise patients to exercise to keep the joints flexible.
 Walking, swimming, yoga, and stretches can help.

 No information on this website should be used to start the use of dietary supplements and vitamins, natural and herbal products, homeopathic medicine and other mentioned products prior to a consultation with a physician or certified healthcare provider.